bkhelifi/gammapy/docs/user-guide/estimators.rst

 npred             Predicted counts of the best fit hypothesis.
 Equivalent to correlated counts for backward folding npred_excess      Predicted excess counts of the best fit hypothesis.
 Equivalent to correlated excess for backward folding npred_background  Predicted background counts of the best fit hypothesis.
-Equivalent to correlated excess for backward folding
+Equivalent to correlated excess for backward folding fit_status        Status of the estimation: 0=failed, 1=success of the quantity estimation, 2=success of the estimation of the quantity and its error
 ================= =================================================

 In addition, the following optional quantities can be computed: